BoltzExchange/boltz-client/docs/grpc.md

 #### GetPairs

-Fetches all aaailable pairs for submarine and reverse swaps.
+Fetches all available pairs for submarine and reverse swaps.

 | Request | Response |
 | ------- | -------- |